Szilard Engines as Quantum Thermodynamical Systems: Discussion

-This highlights interesting trade-offs between the entropic costs of erasure and measurement.
-Their nature was explored by examining the detailed thermodynamic costs of each engine stage; see Figs. \ref{fig:Measure}, \ref{fig:Control}, and \ref{fig:Erase} and the costs functional dependence on $\delta$ and $\gamma$.
-In particular, the emergence of nonmonotonic behavior of the entropic cost as a function of $\left\vert \delta - 0.5\right\vert$, and its lack of (left/right) symmetry with respect to $\delta \to 1 - \delta$ transformation is due to the lack of symmetry between the demon's informational states for an arbitrary value $\gamma \neq 0.5$.

-While the Second Law is not violated---all entropic contributions sum to zero, Fig. \ref{fig:ThermoCostsVersusLambda}---the thermodynamic signature of the individual stages varies significantly.
+While the Second Law is not violated---all entropic contributions sum to zero, see Fig. \ref{fig:ThermoCostsVersusLambda}---the thermodynamic signature of the individual stages varies significantly.
 Thus, these thermodynamic trade-offs are key to designing quantum engines.

-For example, at $\delta = \gamma = 1/2$, the entropic cost of erasure vanishes, violating Landauer's Principle.
+For example, at $\delta = \gamma = 1/2$, the entropic cost of erasure vanishes, ``violating'' Landauer's Principle.
 However, it still respects the trade-off thanks to the fact that $\left\langle Q_{measure}\right\rangle = \log 2$.
+The bottom panel of Fig. \ref{fig:ThermoCostsVersusLambda} illustrates the change of the thermodynamic costs $\Delta Q/ \kB T$ from very low to very high temperatures.
+In the ground state regime measurement cost and erasure cost vanish and the insertion cost equals in magnitude the control cost.
+Looking at the other end of the spectrum: in the very high temperature limit, insertion cost vanishes and the sum of the erasure and control costs equal (in magnitude) the measurement cost.